Support the Department

 The department offers a variety of ways to support students, projects and programs through tax-deductible contributions: simply use our secure online form to submit a donation in a few short steps.
 On the form you can provide detailed instructions on whether your donation is for a specific use, or you can choose to leave it to the department’s discretion to put it toward the greatest need.
 Read more about the different areas of giving below.

 Undergraduate and graduate student scholarships enable us to attract and support some of the best and the brightest horticulture students in the country.
 Annually the department is able to give more than $60,000 in scholarships as a result of generous donations from alumni and friends of the department.
-Each year the department awards student scholarships at its annual Kermit Olson Lecture, which all are welcome to attend.
 Give now to the scholarship fund of your choice.
 To learn more about the scholarships already available, please visit the Scholarships page.

 Research is at the heart of the University of Minnesota.
 Some of our focal areas include plant breeding and genetics, plant growth and development, sustainable horticulture, and horticultural marketing.
 Donor gifts allow research programs to develop new trials, purchase equipment and supplies, hire laboratory staff, and support outreach activities.
 Donors can choose to support a particular research area or give a general gift to research in the department.
 Give to a research program today to help change Minnesota horticulture tomorrow.